lightningsoon/KeyMinder/README.md

 ### 💡 Our Philosophy

 In this information explosion era, everyone has too many secrets to remember.
-PassKeeper was born from a simple belief: **Your memory should be reserved for beautiful things, not cold passwords**.
+KeyMinder was born from a simple belief: **Your memory should be reserved for beautiful things, not cold passwords**.
 We are committed to creating a secure digital vault so you never have to worry about forgetting important information.

-**PassKeeper - Protecting Every Secret, Freeing Your Memory Space**
+**KeyMinder - Protecting Every Secret, Freeing Your Memory Space**